JayKirt/Campaign-Website/README.md

     Images of campaign displaying in a circle. <br> Images clickable and redirect to info on that event. <br>
     Description for campaign items set to right side.
-    Main title centred at top of page
+    Main title centred at top of page.
+    Campaign session number to right side of campaign picture.

   </li>
   <li> Maps page: <br>